Eastern Medical College: Academics

-Admission for Bangladeshis to the MBBS programme at all medical colleges in Bangladesh (government and private) is conducted centrally by the Directorate General of Health Services (DGHS).
-It administers a written multiple choice question based exam simultaneously throughout the country.
-Candidates are admitted based primarily on their score on this test, although grades at Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC) level also play a part.
-As of July 2017, the college is allowed to admit 115 students annually.
+Admission for Bangladeshis to the MBBS programme at all medical colleges in Bangladesh is conducted centrally.
+The Directorate General of Health Services (DGHS) sets a written multiple-choice question exam.
+On a given day the exam is administered simultaneously across the country.

+Candidates are admitted based primarily on their score on this test.
+Grades at the Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC) level also play a part.
+Admission for foreign students is based on their SSC and HSC grades.
+As of 2025, the college is allowed to admit 115 students annually.